 It should also be mentioned that the NSW legislature introduced the COVID-19 Legislation Amendment (Emergency Measures) Bill 2020 (NSW) on 24 March 2020.
 The act indicates that considering the current pandemic, the strict witnessing requirements under the Succession Act 2006 (NSW) will be reviewed for the purposes of witnessing and executing Wills.
 It would seem likely that the other States would follow suit over the next few weeks and we will update this article with any further guidance and requirements issued by the relevant regulatory bodies.

-See below our step-by-step guide to ensure that you can easily draft, send, sign and witness a Will using Smokeball – keeping in mind that this may only satisfy the Court of the Will-maker’s testamentary intention – and where possible, correct witnessing procedure should be adhered to:
+Please keep in mind that this may only satisfy the Court of the Will-maker’s testamentary intention – and where possible, correct witnessing procedure should be adhered to:

 - Ensure that you are using an online video conferencing service, when consulting with your clients to prepare their Will.
 Zoom is an excellent video conferencing software that you can easily utilise in place of face-to-face conferences with your clients.
 (It may be good practice for Lawyers to record their video conferences, if further evidence of client instructions are required.)